Vision-CAIR/saai-factory-tutorial-creative-ai/README.md

 ### Link to slides
-Here is the link to slides: and (Add link to slides after all the presentation is complete)
+Link to slides will be updated here.

 ### Link to demo notebooks